asdurso/Tutorials/README.md

 # Tutorials
-This repository publicly houses various tutorials including: working with cojoint data, various data visualization guides, and using Github with RStudio.
+This repository publicly houses various tutorials including: working with cojoint data; data visualization guides; and getting started with RMD and Github in RStudio.

 ------
 ## Conjoint Specific Tutorials (R)